When to register a death

 Don’t delay registering a death if all these documents aren’t available.
-The registration can take place with just the medical certificate.
+The registration can take place with just the medical certificate of cause of death.

 Once the death is registered

 There’s no fee to register a death.
-After registration the registrar will issue the following free of charge:
+After registration the registrar will issue:

 The registrar will notify the council tax department and the electoral registration office of the death.

-A full death certificate, if required, can be used for the deceased’s personal business including insurance policies and building society accounts.
+A full death certificate, if required, can be purchased and used for the deceased’s personal business including insurance policies and building society accounts.
 It may also be used to close bank accounts.

 Tell Us Once

 The Tell Us Once service can notify all relevant organisations of someone’s death.